 I have other plans.

 I have been fat, skinny, drunk, sober and everything in between.
-I have had my protuberant belly poked on one too many occasions.

 I had to be institutionalized to get off alcohol and prescription medications in 2016.
 (That’s another story.)

 I have been divorced, detoxed, financially decimated and disenfranchised.

 Starting your fitness journey can be like sitting in a dark room.
 Or a minefield.
 You can’t see anything.

 You don’t know where the furniture is, you don’t know the layout, you are afraid to step in any direction and you damn sure don’t want to hurt yourself.